rust-lang/book/nostarch/chapter07.md

    |         ^^^^^^^^^^^^^^^^^^^^
 ```

-Compiler errors from building the code in Listing 7-5
+Listing 7-6: Compiler errors from building the code in Listing 7-5

 What happened?
 Adding the `pub` keyword in front of `mod hosting` makes the
 module public.
 With this change, if we can access `front_of_house`, we can